algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/TechnicalSpecification/TechnicalSpecification.md

 This blueprint guides the development team in building a game engine that not only aligns with the original Pac-Man® in efficiency but is also adaptable for future enhancements.

 <img src="img/Pac-ManUML.png">

+*The UML class diagram illustrates the object-oriented architecture of a Pac-Man game, detailing key classes like Pacman, Ghost, GameBoard, MazeBlock, Pellets, and Powerup, along with their attributes and methods.
+The diagram also shows the interaction between game elements, user input handling, and the game's event-driven logic.*

 ### 4.2 New Game Mechanics
 In line with the functional specifications, the development team will integrate new game mechanics into the Pac-Man® project.
 These enhancements are designed to add depth and modern touches to the classic game while maintaining its original charm.